aryanadhikari476/aryanadhikari476/README.md

 ## Hi there 👋

-I'm **Aryan Adhikari**, a passionate Computer Science student and aspiring software developer.
+I'm **Aryan Adhikari**, a passionate Computer Science student and aspiring software developer

----

 ### 🚀 About Me